logaan/robot.hs/README.md

 Additional testing could be done with QuickCheck, perhaps testing that no series of commands can cause a robot to move off the table.
-I believe many other erroneous states should be unrepresentable with the datatypes chosen.
+I believe many other erroneous states should be unrepresentable with the data types chosen.

+I'm not sure what norms regarding test granularity are in Haskell.
+I've written less tests than I would for a dynamically typed language as I'm more confident errors will be reported by the type checker.
+Also that these errors when found will point to the root of the issue and so granular tests are less helpful.

 ## Checking with new commands